 At the neuronal level you are overproducing reuptake material, and your key happy neurotransmitter, serotonin, is being swept away before it can do one of its jobs, helping you feel okay.

 This explains, for example, why a person who is under-methylating is (sometimes but not always) prone to anxiety and/or depression.
 Serotonin creates our sense of well-being and peace in the world.

 Overmethylation is a case of having too many methyl groups.
-So when the SNP relates to a nutrient deficiency (folate), this results in a lack of genes being turned on to make re-uptake transporters.
+So when the SNP (the genetic abnormality) relates to a nutrient deficiency (folate), this results in a lack of genes being turned on to make re-uptake transporters.
 The end product is an oversupply of serotonin, dopamine and noradrenaline.

 Excess serotonin does not make one happier--it hypes you up (see Serotonin Syndrome research).
 However, the issues overmethylators experience are more likely related to excess noradrenaline (norepinephrine), often to the point of suffering a constant feeling of anxiety or unease.

 Because the undermethylator's issue is too much transporter material, they usually respond well to antidepressants (SSRIs).
 SSRI medication counteracts the increase in transporters by blocking reuptake of serotonin.

 Dr. Bill Walsh describes how anti-depressant medication can cause havoc with an overmethylator.
 This is due to the doubling-up effect of dampening serotonin reuptake.
 Overmethylators already have plenty of reuptake transporters, so inhibiting reuptake further with an SSRI creates a double-whammy with potential for a massive overload of neurotransmitters.
 Dr. Walsh proposes that the very few individuals who have strong adverse effects to SSRIs, even to the point of suicidal acts, are often over-methylators.